 - Recommended resources: Access a suite of recommended resources and additional materials curated by regional experts.

 The first round of snapshots which include Kenya, Uganda and Malawi were released in May 2022.
-Three more snapshots were released in October 2022 covering Tanzania, Zimbabwe and Rwanda.
-The snapshot for South Africa was published on MH Day 2023.
+Three more snapshots were released in October 2022, covering Tanzania, Zimbabwe and Rwanda.
+The snapshot for South Africa was published on MH Day 2023 and Ghana in November 2023.

 If you want to collaborate to create a snapshot for your country, get in touch with us email@example.com